gallettilance/magnificATS/INTRO/README.md

       the ability to make effective use of abstraction in controlling programming complexity is the most important characteristic of a top programmer, and the type system of ATS can greatly help one acquire this ability. "

+### Functional Programming

+    "Functional Programs are mathematical expressions that are evaluated and reasoned about much like ordinary mathematical functions.
+As a result, these expressions are simple to analyze and compose for large-scale programs"

+Please watch the following video about [Why Functional Programming Matters](https://www.youtube.com/watch?v=oB8jN68KGcU).
+ATS has many functional programming features that make for productive and effective coding.
+For me it is one of those languages where I almost always get that AH-HA moment of your complex code running on the first try.

 ## Good Practices